aswamy/pg-web-client/README.md

 # Introduction

-This is a light weight browser-based PostgreSQL client.
+This is a light weight browser-based PostgreSQL client made using LitElement and lit-html.

+Currently only functional in Chromium-based browsers.

 # Features